-• Two Restorative Resets have been completed and a third violation of the Code of Conduct occurs.

-• The Teacher and/or Assistant should require that the student show them the completed activities and should keep a copy on file.
-Should Spark Community Schools remove a student and a parent/guardian is in disagreement, the quality of the Restorative Reset will be looked at in consideration of whether or not the removal was warranted.

-• Positive Behavior Plan goals are not met.

-It is important to keep in mind that a student doesn't have to meet the goals to show significant progress, especially when dealing with Classroom Community Agreement violations.
-However, if the goals are not met, Spark Community Schools has the ability to determine whether the amount of progress made is enough for the student to continue in the microschool or if they should be referred for removal.

-- Severe Violation of the Code of Conduct including: - Violence resulting in significant injury; - Intentional acts causing at or above \$300 in property damage; - Theft of property valued at or above over \$300; - Possession of or being under the influence of controlled substances; - Possession or use of a firearm, including air guns and bb guns; - Possession or use of a knife or other blade weapon;

-\circ Any action which, if the student were an adult, would constitute a felony in the state in which the microschool is located;

-Engaging in conduct that constitutes discrimination or harassment, including conduct motivated by race, color, religion, national origin, gender, disability, or age; Engaging in conduct that constitutes sexual harassment or sexual abuse, whether by word, gesture, or any other conduct directed toward another person; or

-• Inappropriate sexual conduct or contact.
+- Two Restorative Resets have been completed. - The Teacher and/or Assistant should require that the student show them the completed activities and should keep a copy on file.
+Should Spark Community Schools remove a student and a parent/guardian is in disagreement, the quality of the Restorative Reset will be looked at in consideration of whether or not the removal was warranted. - Positive Behavior Plan goals are not met. - o It is important to keep in mind that a student doesn't have to meet the goals to show significant progress, especially when dealing with Classroom Community Agreement violations.
+However, if the goals are not met, Spark Community Schools has the ability to determine whether the amount of progress made is enough for the student to continue in the microschool or if they should be referred for removal. - Severe Violation of the Code of Conduct including: - Violence resulting in significant injury; - Intentional acts causing at or above \$300 in property damage; - Theft of property valued at or above over \$300; - Possession of or being under the influence of controlled substances; - Possession or use of a firearm, including air guns and bb guns; - Possession or use of a knife or other blade weapon; - Any action which, if the student were an adult, would constitute a felony in the state in which the microschool is located; - Any action which hinders or interferes with the educational process and/or creates an unsafe and/or disruptive learning environment; - Engaging in conduct that constitutes discrimination or harassment, including conduct motivated by race, color, religion, national origin, gender, disability, or age; - Engaging in conduct that constitutes sexual harassment or sexual abuse, whether by word, gesture, or any other conduct directed toward another person; or - Inappropriate sexual conduct or contact.